fatimasalem/ft_printf/README.md

 - %c (character)
 - %% (percentage)

-, Also a main file is uploaded to check, test and compare my project conversions to the main printf built in command output to display the result similarities.
+, Also a main file is uploaded to check, test and compare my project conversions to the main printf built-in command output to display the result similarities.

 ## To run this project please follow the following steps: